 - Visit your careers service and work placement tutors – they’ll advertise work experience vacancies and be in touch with potential employers.

 - Attend careers events and careers fairs at your university and those held nationally, such as the Graduate Recruitment Exhibitions in London and Birmingham: they’re fantastic opportunities to talk to employers about work experience vacancies.

-- Apply to be the TARGETjobs Construction and Engineering Undergraduate of the Year and win an international internship with Laing O’Rourke
+- Apply to be the TARGETjobs Construction and Engineering Undergraduate of the Year and win an internship with Laing O’Rourke

 - Talk to your tutors and friends and family to see if they know of any opportunities.